iGamingWire

 The brief

-Brazil's Secretaria Nacional do Consumidor (Senacon) has opened a formal investigation into advertising practices surrounding sports betting promotions displayed during CazéTV's coverage of the 2026 FIFA World Cup.
-The probe focuses on whether the broadcaster complied with applicable consumer protection and advertising regulations when promoting betting services to viewers.
+Brazil's Secretaria Nacional do Consumidor (Senacon) has initiated a formal inquiry into advertising practices surrounding sports betting promotions displayed during CazéTV's coverage of the 2026 FIFA World Cup.
+The investigation focuses on whether the broadcaster's handling of betting-related content complies with consumer protection regulations and advertising standards applicable in the Brazilian market.

 Original report